cloud-ark/kubeplus/README.md

 ### Customization

 The spec properties of the Kubernetes CRD wrapping the application Helm chart are the fields defined in the chart’s values.yaml file.
 Application deployments can be customized by specifying different values for these spec properties.
-KubePlus also supports ability to define licenses for the CRDs.
-A license defines the number of application instances that can be created for that CRD, and an expiry date.
-KubePlus prevents creation of application instances if the license terms are not met.

 ## Demo